 As you age, it is natural to begin to have difficulty recalling certain things from your long-term memory.
 You might be recounting an event from your past to someone and suddenly be unable to remember a certain detail such as who was present, for instance.
 Momentary lapses like these are normal from time to time.
 However, when these instances become frequent, it could be cause for concern.

-Some of the more concerning symptoms that would require a memory test include:
+Some of the more concerning symptoms that would require a test include:

-Being unable to recall or slow to recall the name or face of a person you see frequently
+- Being unable to recall or slow to recall the name or face of a person you see frequently, such as family members you often spend time with

 Why It's Important

-Losing your long-term memory is about more than just the inconvenience of not being able to remember a name or date.
-When you begin to have long-term memory problems, you may have difficulty performing tasks that you had previously been able to do without even thinking about it.
-While short-term memory is usually the first sign of dementia, long-term memory loss can also be a more advanced sign of the medical condition.
-If you are frequently having trouble with long-term memory, you should consider a memory test.
+Losing your long-term memory is about more than just the inconvenience of losing explicit memory and not being able to remember a name or date.
+When you begin to have long-term memory problems, you may have difficulty performing tasks that you had previously been able to do without even thinking about it as well as more complex tasks.
+While short-term memory is usually the first sign of dementia, long-term memory loss can also be a more advanced sign of the medical condition or other cognitive issues.
+If you are frequently having trouble with long-term memory, you should consider a long-term test for memory.

 Home Memory Tests

-There are many reputable memory tests that you can do in the comfort of your own home.
-Often, it can be helpful to do these at-home memory tests because you'll be able to get an idea of whether you should be seeking medical attention.
+There are many reputable memory tests that you can do in the comfort of your own home that may help identify early signs of memory loss.
+Often, it can be helpful to do these at-home memory tests because you'll be able to get an idea of whether you should be seeking medical attention from a trained medical professional.

 What to Look For

-When you are considering an online memory test, look at the About Us section of the website to see what organization or company is behind the test.
+When you are considering an online test for memory, look at the About Us section of the website to see what organization or company is behind the test.
 Who developed the test, and what applications has it been used for?
 You'll want to make sure that the organization behind the test is reputable.
 You might also want to see if you can find reviews of the organization.

 Any website that does not have these documents available for your review before taking the test is likely not trustworthy.
-Also, look to see if a non-profit organization, university, or hospital is behind the memory test.
-This will ensure it is based on science and not opinion.
+Also, look to see if a non-profit organization, university, or hospital is behind the test of memory.
+Using this type of site ensures that your results are based on science and not opinion.

 How to Take Them

-When you are ready to take a memory test at home, make sure that you aren’t distracted.
+When you are ready to take a test for memory at home, make sure that you aren’t distracted and that you have a few minutes to dedicate to the test.
 Try to do the test in a room away from other people and pets.
 Eliminate background noise like music or television.
-You want to be able to focus all your attention on the memory test for it to be an accurate representation of your memory.
+You want to be able to focus all your attention on the test for it to be an accurate representation of your memory.

 Reputable Tests Online